andysign/addrchecker/README.md

 AddrChecker is a CLI tool that checks the metadata of an Ethereum address and saves the data in a CSV file.
 It fetches balance information ( not only the native balance of Ethereum ETH but also balance in tokens and non fungible tokens ) and also fetches information about various tags that the address might have, all using various 3rd party APIs.

+Ideally, this should include more address metadata elements.
+Unfortunately all the address related tags and reputation scores are accessible trough the EtherScan PRO subscription only.
+Ideally this CLI should include such information because it is super relevant as per the description available on Etherscan Documentation website **[here](https://metadata.etherscan.io/)**: _"Address Metadata provides endpoints that return additional information for addresses, including Public Name Tags and Labels, along with extra attributes like ENS and Token Reputation.
+This feature is available exclusively through the API Pro Plus plan."_

+In addition to this other things could be added like the value of all the tokens owned by the user(s), be it fungible or non fungible tokens.
+Also, weather or not if it is a smart contract, if the code is verified as in available to see or only the binary code is available.
+Other things could be added like: Funded By, Transaction Sent Last, Transaction Sent First, Internal Transactions, Erc-20 Transactions, etc.

 ```
 ❯ addrchecker --help
      _       _     _       ____ _               _